redfescue/first-project/pepper audio scripts.md

 **Songs**

-I bought these on Itunes, copied them as MP3 with Itunes and imported them into Audacity.
+I bought most of these on Itunes, copied them as MP3 with Itunes and imported them into Audacity.
 From Audacity, I copied them into the SD card

-82   Lay Down Your Arms – Chordettes
+82   Lay Down Your Arms – Chordettes - I downloaded this from "Chordettes Greatest Hits"

-84   Never on Sunday - Chordettes
+84   Never on Sunday - Chordettes  - I downloaded this from "Chordettes Greatest Hits"

 85   Ghost riders in the sky – Highwaymen  3:15